China’s Accidental Spies

 That could explain why Star Not’s dramatic video, uploaded to Youku in April, wasn’t promptly pulled by the censors — and could also account for most if not all of the appearances of the J-20 published after Dec.
 22, 2010.
 It’s possible that censors rarely meddle with China’s thriving military forums not because the forums aren’t revealing military secrets but because they are.

 While a hint of Big Brother seems evident in Beijing’s apparent manipulation of the forumers, an equally positive interpretation is also possible.
 The forumers open one of the few windows into the notoriously opaque Chinese military.
 This assuages Western governments that have long clamored for more and better information on Beijing’s strategic intentions, buying time for the Chinese Communist Party and the PLA to gradually adopt more open practices.

 That’s good news for the forumers.
 In the short term, they’ll probably continue being the major source of public information on the Chinese military.
 In the medium term, they’ll enjoy less of an information monopoly — but greater access to an increasingly open People’s Liberation Army.
 “As the PLA embarks on a road toward gradual transparency, bloggers will have more leeway to take photos and assess new developments,” John claims.
 “Enthusiasm and satisfaction will only grow.”

-Whether the forumers’ work is unofficial PR sponsored by Beijing or open-source intelligence that slips past the censors, Michael D’Alessandro, the website editor, argues, it is equally valuable to the U.S.: the information matters more than the circumstances of its origins.
+Whether the forumers’ work is unofficial P.R. sponsored by Beijing or open-source intelligence that slips past the censors, Michael D’Alessandro, the website editor, argues, it is equally valuable to the United States: the information matters more than the circumstances of its origins.
 “The more we know and understand about each other, the less the chance of misunderstanding between us and the less the chance of accidental and avoidable conflict between us.”